Revised: SEPT 7, 2020

 Political violence, strikes, demonstrations can surface sporadically without warning.
 Though demonstrations are more often controlled, they can be at times confrontational and violent.
 It is advisable to avoid crowds and demonstrations.
 Following local media updates helps you remain vigilant during these situations and you can easily avoid any situation that can put you at risk.

-Health services are limited and travelers are advised to travel with their own supplies of prescription and preventive medicine or doctor’s note describing the medication.
+Great health services may be limited in the areas you’re visiting (esp in remote countrysides) and travelers are advised to travel with their own supplies of prescription and preventive medicine or doctor’s note describing the medication.
 Medevac services available locally can be very expensive.
 Please consult with your medical insurance company prior to travelling abroad whether the policy applies to emergency evacuation expenses.

 You must obtain relevant vaccinations before you travel to Uganda.